CARRA-Arthritis Foundation Large Grant

 - Salary/Effort: Letters of support are required for budgets that include investigator effort (include letter from division chief documenting that % effort is available, and confirming investigator salary).
 Total costs salary support for the Principal Investigator(s) and Co-Investigator(s) must not exceed 50% of total project costs.

-- Funds will be provided to the awardee’s institution as a lump sum to be set up in a sundry account and used by the principal investigator according to the project budget.
+- Funds will be provided to the awardee’s institution in two payments to be set up in a sundry account and used by the principal investigator according to the project budget.

-- The project period is one year beginning February 15, 2020.
+- The project period is two years beginning February 15.

 - If the PI is unable to complete the project, any unexpended balance will be returned to CARRA.